The Martial Compendium 5E

 Flawless Execution

 At 10th level, endless repetition allow you to execute your maneuvers perfectly.
-You may declare the use of a strike maneuver after a weapon attack roll is made.
+For strike maneuvers that are declared as part of an Attack action, you may instead declare the strike after a weapon attack roll is made.

 Battle Recollection

-At 14th level, at the start of your turn in combat, you regain one Superiority Die.
+Even during the heat of battle, your disciplined mind allows you to remain calm and collect your breath.
+At 14th level, at the start of your turn in combat, you regain one Stamina.

 Technical Supremacy